MattjCamp/cohortr/README.md

 ## Read Me

-`cohortr` applies the grammer of data manipulation to educational cohorts so that we can built analysis that is insightful, transparent and reproducible.
+`cohortr` applies the grammer of data manipulation to educational cohorts so that we can build data analysis that is insightful, transparent and reproducible.

 `cohortr` uses a SQL based grammer that works with databases to provide reusable procedures to create statistical tables.
 The verbs in this grammer are functions that